 Fruit and vegetables mostly contain high levels of vitamins, minerals and fatty acids which all play a role in hair growth.
-If this is an area you are lacking in, speak to a qualified nutritionist for more information.
+If you feel your diet could be improved, speak to a qualified nutritionist for more information.

 Exercise increases blood flow, it can also increase testosterone which promotes hair growth.
 Just remember to stay hydrated when exercising.

-Beards don’t grow over night…ok they do but VERY slowly.
+Beards don’t grow over night… ok they do but VERY slowly.
 On average, beard hair grows at 1.25cm per month so to get an idea of how your beard is going to look, you’ll be waiting for around 3 months.
 It’s not a long time really.
-What we suggest doing in the meantime is taking a selfie at the end of each month.
+What we suggest doing in the meantime is taking a selfie at the end of each month, as mentioned at the start of this article.
 This will give you a visual of progress, you should see a difference in growth each month.
 Looking in the mirror daily will just depress you because the growth progress is so slow, comparing photos at the end of each month is much better.

 Keep using beard oil daily too, as you grow a beard, you’ll want to keep it conditioned.
 Remember, when growing a beard in the early stages, you will get funny looks and some naysayers telling you to shave, but keep growing, the reward is worth it.
 After 3 months of growth, we recommend visiting a good barber for a wee tidy up and some advice on the best beard shape for you.